 Low tides are fun for doing low tide exploration.
 Pick a low tide to look at starfish and mussels clinging to sea walls.
 Or enjoy a high tide to see above piers and to get a different perspective on the water.

-Also, at low tide, the dock apron can be very steep.
+At low tide, the dock apron can be very steep.
 Watch your footing and remember to tie your boat to a cleat if you leave it unattended on the slope.

 But the biggest reason to pay attention to the tides are because tides create current!